UBC-MDS/newyork_restaurant_grading/README.md

 It contains the violation citations from every inspection conducted for restaurants in New York City from 2012 to 2018.
 Each row represents a restaurant that has been assessed by a health inspector, including information about their business such as the restaurant name, phone number, location (borough, building number, street, zip code) and type of cuisine, as well as the details about their inspection (e.g. date, violation code, description, whether there were any violations cited, whether they were critical, etc.).
 The restaurants can be assigned an official grade of A, B, or C, otherwise they are assigned Z or P for pending review.
 A comprehensive dictionary of the data can be found [here](https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-12-11#data-dictionary).

 To address our main predictive question above, we plan to construct a predictive classification model.
 First, we will split our data into training and testing sets (train-test ratio 75:25).
 We will then perform exploratory data analysis (EDA) on the training set to assess whether there is a need for our model, as well as address the possible concerns with our target, `grade`.
-The target class counts will be presented as a table and used to identify the existence of the class imbalance problem.
-If we have a large class imbalance, we might try to perform our analysis as a binary classification problem by combining Grade B/C as Grade F to reduce the class imbalance issue.
+The target class counts will be presented as a table and used to identify the existence of a class imbalance problem.
+If the class imbalance is significant, we will perform our analysis as a binary classification problem by combining Grade B/C as Grade F to mitigate the severity.

-Furthermore, we would like to graphically explore the relations between features and the target in order to choose our features properly.
-Considering the data attributes, we would expect the score and critical flag assigned to an inspection to be good predictors of whether the restaurant will be graded A or not.
-Thus, we plan to plot their distributions in box plots and bar plots by grading class to investigate whether our assumptions are true or not.
-If these selected features do not contribute very much to predict our target grading, then we might consider to drop these features and re-modify our models.
+Furthermore, we would like to graphically explore the relations between the features and the target to determine how to handle our data prior to modeling.
+Considering the attributes, we would expect the score and critical flag assigned to an inspection to be good predictors of whether the restaurant will be graded A or not.
+Thus, we plan to plot their distributions by grading class to investigate whether our assumptions are true or not.
+If these selected features do not seem to relevant our target, then we may consider to dropping them before continuing on with the project.
+Furthermore, we will identify features that contain unique identifiers so that they will not be considered for downstream analysis.

-For more details about all the EDA figures and tables in this project, please click [here](https://github.com/UBC-MDS/newyork_restaurant_grading/blob/main/src/nyc_rest_eda.ipynb).
+The complete EDA including the above figures and tables can be found [here](https://github.com/UBC-MDS/newyork_restaurant_grading/blob/main/src/nyc_rest_eda.ipynb).

-After the EDA, we plan to fit several supervised machine learning classification models (KNN, Logistic Regression, SVM and so on), and optimize the corresponding hyperparameters in cross validation to generate the best fitted models.
-Then we will collect and compare the results across multiple error measurement metrics and visualize the modeling results as a table to generate the report.
-To better share and improve the quality of our analysis, we would also incorporate the overall accuracy, confusion matrix and PR curve analysis in our report and summarize the final robust version of the report in a single PDF/md file.
+Following the EDA, we plan to train different supervised machine learning classifiers (KNN, Logistic Regression, SVM, etc.) to determine the best model, and optimize the corresponding hyperparameters via cross validation to strengthen our predictions.
+Then we will collect and compare the results across multiple error measurement metrics (accuracy, recall, precision, F1 score) and report our findings as a table indicating our performance with different classifiers.
+To better share and improve the quality of our analysis, we will also incorporate a confusion matrix, precision-recall curve and ROC curve in our report and summarize the final version as a shareable PDF/markdown file.

 ## Report

 This will be updated once the project is finished.

 ## Usage

-There is one suggested way to run this analysis:

-To replicate the analysis, clone this GitHub repository, install the [dependencies](##Dependencies) listed below, and run the following command at the command line/terminal from the root directory of this
+To replicate this analysis, clone this GitHub repository and download the environment found [here](https://github.com/UBC-MDS/newyork_restaurant_grading/blob/src/environment.yaml) to install the necessary [dependencies](#dependencies).
-project:

 1. Clone the repository
     ```
     git clone git@github.com:UBC-MDS/newyork_restaurant_grading.git